Letme/give-me-coinsMonitoringApp/README.md

  - [ ] fix services communication
  - [ ] find out which license we want to cover this code with (GPL?)
  - [ ] include licensed code -- make comments on commits
+ - [ ] test QR Code Reader on other devices

 Low priority